What is an Income Statement?

 Conclusion – Purpose of Income Statement

 An income statement is an important indicator of a company’s financial health.
 It basically helps the reader to determine whether, during the course of the year, the company has overall made a profit or incurred losses.
-A company which is not profitable will not attract investors and even existing shareholders would start selling their shares.
-Not only the company management but also other stakeholders like potential investors, shareholders, banks, creditors, tax authorities, suppliers etc. have one or the other use for the income statement.
+A company that is not profitable will not attract investors, and even existing shareholders would start selling their shares.
+Not only the company management but also other stakeholders like potential investors, shareholders, banks, creditors, tax authorities, suppliers, etc. have one or the other use for the income statement.

-This has been a guide to Purpose of Income Statement.
-Here we discussed some basic concept and Purpose of Income Statement along with the help of examples.
+This has been a guide to the Purpose of the Income Statement.
+Here we discussed some basic concepts and the Purpose of the Income Statement along with the help of examples.
 You may also take a look at the following articles: